 The project included assessing waste management behaviors before and after implementation of the new recycling receptacles and associated communications programs.
-The program was successful in capturing a significant amount of used beverage containers that would otherwise have been disposed, and in decreasing litter behaviors.
+The program was successful in capturing a significant amount of used beverage containers that would otherwise have been disposed of, and in decreasing litter behaviors.

 Statewide Plastics Recycling Study

 RSE conducted a plastic recycling study for the Oregon Department of Environmental Quality and Oregon Metro.
 RSE estimated the quantity and types of plastics generated, recovered, and disposed of in Oregon.
 RSE also identified markets for various types of plastic, including recycling and energy markets.
 RSE then assessed commercial and pre-commercial technologies for sorting plastics into market categories either at a materials recovery facility (MRF), a plastics recycling facility (PRF), or at a reprocessor/reclaimer.
 RSE then provided a recommendation of state-level waste and recycling policies with the potential to significantly increase plastics recycling in Oregon.

 Extended Producer Responsibility Organization Setup and Operation

 RSE has been operating the Recycle Everywhere program in Manitoba, Canada since 2010.
 RSE designed, set up, and implemented the organizational and operational structure of the beverage container recycling program on behalf of the Canadian Beverage Container Recycling Association.
 Recovery of empty beverage containers has risen continuously from 42% to almost 70% since.
 In addition, RSE also operates a producer responsibility organization (PRO) that recycles tires in the province of Ontario,Canada, and Reclay Group operates many other recycling programs for printed paper and packaging across Europe.